 In the United States, prenatal care has become a huge part of the pregnancy process.
 From special vitamins to regular checkups with a woman’s doctor, prenatal care is designed to diagnose and prevent potentially serious health problems from developing and causing harm to the mother and/or child.
-In some cases, doctors may even discuss the option of performing a cesarean section as a way to increase a child’s survival and to decrease injuries.
+In some cases, doctors may even discuss the option of performing a cesarean section as a way to increase a child’s survival and decrease injuries.

 But as we all know, some c-sections are completely unplanned.
-In a majority of cases, unplanned c-sections occur because hospital staff notice that the infant is in distress or that the mother could suffer serious injuries during birth if a c-section isn’t performed.
+In a majority of cases, unplanned c-sections occur because hospital staff notices that the infant is in distress or that the mother could suffer serious injuries during birth if a c-section isn’t performed.
 Recognizing these warning signs might not be easy for the average mother but they are things that medical professionals should be able to spot immediately, causing them to act immediately in the mother and the child’s best interests.

 For our Covington readers’ information, some warning signs may include, but are not limited to:

 - The child’s size is too large for traditional delivery